 Best Free All-in-One Newsletter Service: Brevo.
-With Brevo, you can send up to 300 emails per day and also benefit from features such as a drag-and-drop editor and email automation.
+With Brevo, you can send up to 300 emails per day and also take advantage of features such as a drag-and-drop editor and email marketing automation.

 If you're still uncertain, don't hesitate to leave your questions in the comments below!